kevinding0218/InterviewDocuments/Q and A/BQ/Salary.md

 - I've seen that the range in the market is X to Y salary, could we make up the difference
 - Upon reflection of thinking through my next career step, I realized my desired salary is X, I appreciated your understanding.
 - I've been dreaming about working for you guys since I started interviewing here, so I just want to ask one more time, is there any possible way that we can make up a bit of the gap?
+- Thank you so much for this opportunity.
+I'm very grateful and excited.
+My plan is to sit down with my family and consider my options and get back to you with an update as soon a

 ### Example
 _**Recruiter:** “May I ask how much you make at your current company?
 We're trying to gauge if you're in the right range.”_